Sign in

 Applying a Slurry Pump to Heavier Slurries

-When pumping heavy slurries it is critical to maintain a constant flow through the pipeline, the flow of the material must flow at a specific rate given the type of slurry material that is being pumped.
-The specific velocity of flow can be measured in feet per second.
-The continued movement of the material through the pipeline assists with avoiding settling at the bottom portion of the piping.
-Applying the pump correctly requires pre-planning and determining what the critical flow rate must be given the heavy slurry material being pumped.
+When pumping heavy slurries, it is critical to maintain a constant flow through the pipeline.
+The material must flow at a specific rate based on the type of slurry being pumped.
+The flow velocity can be measured in feet per second.
+Consistent movement of the material through the pipeline helps prevent settling at the bottom.
+Properly applying the pump requires pre-planning and determining the necessary critical flow rate for the heavy slurry being pumped.

-The critical flow rate is also defined as a flow that involves turbulence, or is described as turbulent, not laminar.
-In this regard, critical flow rate is relational to the specific velocity of the fluid that achieves a turbulent flow.
-This turbulence of the fluid is important to avoid settling of the material in the pipeline.
-Critical velocity changes due to the density and coefficient viscosity of the fluid.
-Although determining critical velocity of a heavy slurry is beyond the scope of this article, it is important to note that the EDDY Pump is designed to produce a turbulent flow due to the unique design of the rotor.
-Traditional pumps in slurry applications, such as centrifugal pumps, produce a laminar flow which is counterproductive and one reason they are not as well suited for heavy slurry applications as an EDDY Pump.
+The critical flow rate is defined as the flow rate involving turbulence, which is termed turbulent rather than laminar.
+In this context, critical flow rate is related to the specific velocity of the fluid that achieves turbulent flow.
+This turbulence is essential to prevent material from settling in the pipeline.
+Critical velocity can vary based on the fluid's density and viscosity coefficient.
+Although determining the critical velocity of a heavy slurry is beyond the scope of this article, it is important to note that the EDDY Pump is designed to produce a turbulent flow due to its unique rotor design.
+Traditional pumps, such as centrifugal pumps, create laminar flow, which is counterproductive; this is one reason they are not as well suited for heavy slurry applications compared to the EDDY Pump.

-If you are looking for more details, kindly visit Mud Pump.
+If you are seeking more details, please visit Mud Pump.

 Camdigger said:

 So... what kind of rig capability did you build?
-There are rigs around that drill water wells with centrifical trash pumps.
-More serious rigs can have duplex plunger "slush pumps".
-I don't have brands that would mean anything to you, but if you're interested PM me an address, and I'll send you some pictures of some rigs - some homebult - others commercially available.
+There are rigs that drill water wells using centrifugal trash pumps.
+More serious rigs can be equipped with duplex plunger "slush pumps."
+I don't have specific brands that would mean anything to you, but if you're interested, PM me your address, and I will send you pictures of some rigs—some homemade, others commercially available.

-Personally, I would only consider a trash style pump that could handle sand recycled in the fluid.
+Personally, I would only consider a trash-style pump that can handle sand recycled in the fluid.

-A lot of wells are drilled without shakers, using only pits.
-Most successful operations have a two compartment pit.
-The return flow is directed into the first compartment, then over a low weir, then the pump sucks from the cleaner second pit.
+Many wells are drilled without shakers, relying only on pits.
+The most successful operations utilize a two-compartment pit.
+The return flow is directed into the first compartment, then over a low weir, allowing the pump to draw from the cleaner second pit.

 Click to expand...